maxschommer/hardware_accelerated_FEA/README.md

 ![Mesh](Media/meshExample.png)

-An example of a 3 dimensional mesh at various resolutions.
-Note that the mesh consists of nodes (the dots) connected by edges (the lines).
+*An example of a 3 dimensional mesh at various resolutions.
+Note that the mesh consists of nodes (the dots) connected by edges (the lines).*

 FEA generally operates on a mesh of the part.
+A mesh is typically generated from a more precise description of part in order to make a discrete approximation so that analysis on a large but *finite* number of elements can be performed (hence the name Finite Element Analysis).
 This mesh can be one, two or three dimensional depending on the type of problem being analyzed.
 A mesh consists of a series of nodes with edges in between them designating connections to other nodes.
-Most algorithms comprise of applying some function on each node which is dependent on the values of the surrounding nodes and it's own value.
-In order to model this, our architecture is based on a series of nodes as well which perform these computations.
+Most algorithms comprise of applying some function on each node which is dependent on the values of the surrounding nodes (nodes which are connected by edges) and it's own value, and maybe some number of derivatives (i.e. the change in surrounding nodes values, or change in it's own value).
+These functions are typically very simple and linear, meaning they approximate the solution to a differential equation in a similar way to Eulers's method, using many linear approximations with small time steps.

+In order to emulate this technique in hardware, our architecture is based on a series of nodes as well which perform these computations.
 Each node is capable of connecting to other nodes through a technique we will describe later, and thus simulate any mesh connection.
 The nodes contain registers which model external

-## Extending the project

-The main project script is Node/nodes_sol.sh - running this will automatically compile the verilog for the given solution, simulate it, and plot the evolution of the solution over time.
-However, this is merely for testing purposes, and won't do any good on an FPGA.

-The next big milestone of this project is to implement dynamic rerouting between nodes, allowing for true data flow and redirect.
-Past that, functionality to project 3D meshes onto the 2D mesh of reroutable nodes is the final step before the project can be truly useful.

-A lot of the issues we encountered were directly linked to Verilog.
-Porting to a more powerful HDL like Chisel3 might be a good next step as well.
-Moving as much as possible to a compile time generation step (node meshing) would be ideal, but there doesn't seem to be a good way to do that in Verilog other than just printing to a source file from Python or something.